MichalMSlusarski/Batch-Processing-with-Azure-and-Terraform/README.md

 ### The Diversity of Data Streams

-Beyond the gameplay recordings, playtest sessions yield various semi-structured data like system logs, event logs, and performance metrics.
+During playtest sessions, we gather lots of different data like system logs, event logs, and how well the game performs.
 Centralizing these alongside the gameplay recordings within Azure Blob Storage offers us a comprehensive repository, potentially beneficial for deeper analysis and insights.
 The goal of our final SQL database is not to actually store everything, as it is to act as a central knowlege hub, organizing our blob storage.

 ## How?